evolbeginner/iSeeCE/README.md

 # Installation
 iSeeGC is run in Linux environment.

-Many scripts included in this product are from
+Many scripts included in this product require packages from
 * [BioRuby](http://bioruby.org)
 * [BioPerl](http://bioperl.org)